 These guidelines are intended to help you complete your Access Copyright Foundation grant application.
-They include general information on Access Copyright Foundation and how to apply, as well as information specific to each of our three grant programs.
-Each grant program has its own requirements, so check the program-specific guidelines before you begin your application.
+They include general information on Access Copyright Foundation, who and what we fund and how to apply, as well as information specific to each of our three grant programs.
+Each grant program has its own requirements, so refer to both the general information and the program-specific guidelines as you prepare your application.